 - Scheduling your bedtime earlier so that you can still take care of your needs without feeling like you’re neglecting your sleep

-- Placing your phone on “Do Not Disturb” mode before bedtime to focus on your partner or your needs better
+- Turning on your essential oils and placing your phone on “Do Not Disturb” mode before bedtime to focus on your partner or your needs better

 Sex and sleep share an undeniable, two-way relationship.
 Having more sex can help you get better sleep, and getting better sleep can boost your sexual vitality.
 The only way to determine how sex affects your own sleep is to get your recommended hours of sleep in and schedule some quality time with yourself or with your partner at least once per week.